Kuray107/S4ND-U-Net_speech_enhancement/README.md

 This is the implemenation code repo for paper "A Multi-dimensional Deep Structured State Space Approach to Speech Enhancement Using Small-footprint Models".
 To appear in Interspeech 2023.

-- A complete code will be released after Auguest 20th, 2023.
-Thank you.

 [Paper](https://arxiv.org/pdf/2306.00331.pdf)